USBGuard/usbguard.github.io/documentation/rule-language.md

 layout: page
 ---

 The USBGuard daemon decides which USB device to authorize based on a policy defined by a set of rules.
-When an USB device is inserted into the system, the daemon scans the existing rules sequentially and when a matching rule is found, it either authorizes (allows), deauthorizes (blocks) or removes (rejects) the device, based on the rule target.
+When an USB device is inserted into the system, the daemon scans the existing rules sequentially and when a matching rule is found, it either authorizes (allows), deauthorizes
+(blocks) or removes (rejects) the device, based on the rule target.
 If no matching rule is found, the decision is based on an implicit default target.
 This implicit default is to block the device until a decision is made by the user.

 The rule language grammar, expressed in a BNF-like syntax, is the following:

-    rule ::= target device.
+    rule ::= target device_id device_attributes conditions.

     target ::= "allow" | "block" | "reject".

-    device ::= device_id device_attributes.
-    device ::= .

     device_id ::= "*:*" | vendor_id ":*" | vendor_id ":" product_id.

     device_attributes ::= device_attributes | attribute.
     device_attributes ::= .

+    conditions ::= conditions | condition.
+    conditions ::= .

-See [Device attributes](https://github.com/dkopecek/usbguard#device-attributes) section for the list of available attributes and their syntax.
+See [Device attributes](https://github.com/dkopecek/usbguard#device-attributes) section for the list of available attributes and [Conditions](https://github.com/dkopecek/usbguard#conditions) for the list of supported rule conditions.

 ## Targets